 Connecting to Dodge was a profound experience for Jill and answered many questions that followed her miscarriage.
 Dodge helped her see that she didn’t do anything wrong; she didn't harm her baby; it wasn't her fault.
 He explained that “this is how it plays out.”

 Jill also stated that there is a degree of which this is true for abortion; that there is no moral higher authority: “It's just the mechanism in which short contracts are actually fulfilled.
 The mother has to create more of a drama for herself and go through a lot to make that choice and take that action.
 But with miscarriage, there's always a sense of what did I do wrong, I wanted this baby.
 So Dodge, and I began a very sweet relationship.”

 This is a difficult, confronting and deeply emotional story about death that must be told.
-Rest assured it has a comforting ending and I hope it finds its way to anyone who is struggling to come to terms with their grief – particularly mothers of stillborn babies.
+I hope it finds its way to anyone who is struggling to come to terms with grief – particularly mothers of stillborn babies.

 Once Upon A Time

 My late mother Maja emigrated to Australia in the late 1940s from the ‘Iron Curtain’ Baltic State of Estonia in northern Europe.
 She eventually settled in Adelaide, South Australia where she met her Estonian husband Karl.
 After escaping from the Soviet terror and oppression that befell their homeland, falling in love must have felt like a fairy tale to end all fairy tales.

 I grew up knowing that that my mother suffered from several miscarriages and gave birth to a stillborn baby girl in the early 1960s but it wasn’t until the mid-1990s that she spoke at length about her traumatic ordeal.
 While her story affected me deeply, it also helped me understand my mother and her grief so much more.